Shutterstock 1674318649

 Who will be affected by the plastic tax?

-From the 1st of April 2022, businesses of all sizes dealing with plastic packaging will need to register with HMRC.
+Businesses of all sizes dealing with plastic packaging will need to register with HMRC.
 This includes everything from supermarkets to retailers, manufacturers and packaging companies.

+Organisations that manufacture or import plastic packaging with less than 30% recycled plastic must pay.
 However, importers and manufacturers who deal with less than 10 tonnes of plastic a year do not need to register with HMRC.
 The test for this is both retroactive and future-looking.
 This is put in place to help mitigate any administrative burdens that will be disproportionate in comparison to businesses dealing with larger amounts of plastic.

 Registering for the plastic packaging levy